What is trigeminal trophic syndrome?

 X-rays and other imaging studies may be performed to attempt to locate the site of trigeminal injury, but they may prove unhelpful.

 The treatment options for trigeminal trophic syndrome are varied.
 Unfortunately, they are often ineffective.

 Patient education about the cause of the ulceration is of paramount importance.
 Covering the area to prevent self-manipulation until the wound heals may be useful.

-If chronic herpes simplex virus is responsible, symptoms may respond to antiviral therapy, eg longterm oral aciclovir.
+If chronic herpes simplex virus is responsible, symptoms may respond to antiviral therapy, such as longterm oral aciclovir.

 Medications such as carbamazepine, amitriptyline, chlorpromazine have been used to reduce paraesthesia with questionable benefit.

-Transcutaneous electrical stimulation, stellate ganglienectomy and ionizing radiation (radiotherapy) have also been used as treatment in resistant cases.
+Transcutaneous electrical stimulation, stellate ganglionectomy and ionising radiation (radiotherapy) have also been used as a treatment in resistant cases.

 A rotation flap taking tissue from the innervated unaffected side to cover the ulcer has proved successful in a few cases.